oracle-livelabs/developer/java-management-advanced-features/run-jdk-flight-recorder-jfr/run-jdk-flight-recorder-jfr.md

     ![image of work request](images/managed-instance-to-fleet-navigation.png)

 6. Scroll down to the **Resources** menu and select **Work requests**.
-You should see a list of the Work Requests that are currently in your Fleet. **Java Flight Recorder** that was started should be at the top of the list.
+You should see a list of the Work Requests that are currently in your Fleet. **JDK Flight Recorder** that was started should be at the top of the list.

     ![image of work request](images/jfr-work-request-started.png)